The Goal of Real Estate Video Is to Spark Interest

 To make an effect, don’t overuse... effects!

-We follow the work of other creators and sometimes see videos where scenes flash like a strobe light, houses fall from the sky, day instantly turns into night, and nonstop speed ramps and “teleportations” take your breath away.
+We follow the work of other creators and sometimes see videos where scenes flash like a strobe light, houses fall from the sky, day instantly turns into night, and nonstop crazy speed ramps and “teleportations” take your breath away.

 Too many effects only distract from the property itself.
 The viewer should become interested in seeing the home rather than be impressed by the editor’s tricks.
-That’s why the well-known saying among video professionals — “the best editing is unnoticable editing” — is more relevant than ever today.
+That’s why the well-known saying among video professionals — “the best editing is unnoticeable editing” — is more relevant than ever today.